Snowmelt leads to heavy flooding from Southwest to Rockies

 Meanwhile, heavy snowpack and highs expected to reach 60 degrees Thursday were causing flooding in northwest Colorado, where transportation officials closed Highway 40 between Craig and Steamboat Springs, a popular ski area that has received more than 400 inches (1,016 centimeters) of snow this winter.

-Flooding in the small mountain town of Hayden forced the closure of schools for the day, and rain was possible in the area Thursday afternoon before turning to snow overnight.
+Flooding in the small mountain town of Hayden forced schools to close.
+Rain was in the forecast Thursday afternoon, with the expectation of turning to snow overnight.

 The Colorado Department of Transportation posted photos online showing Dry Creek spilling over its banks at a bridge there, as well as floodwater threatening several parked recreational vehicles.

-The National Weather Service issued a flood advisory through midday Saturday, warning that some roads may become impassable and urging motorists not to drive through flooded river crossings.
+The National Weather Service said some roads might become impassable during the weekend and urged motorists not to drive through flooded crossings.

 There were no reports of major damage, however, in Utah or Colorado as of Thursday.

-As a speedy snowmelt and possible April showers stoke fears of heavy flooding in the Northern Plains, state officials are announcing flood response plans.
-Residents have been assembling thousands — if not hundreds of thousands — of sandbags to combat floods themselves.
+In the Northern Plains, a speedy snowmelt and possible April showers stoked fears of heavy flooding.
+Residents have been assembling thousands — if not hundreds of thousands — of sandbags to hold back water.

-The Red River Valley, which includes Fargo in North Dakota and Moorhead in Minnesota, is facing flood threats as warm weather melts the snow left behind from one of the snowiest winters on record in the two states.
-Any significant rain could determine the magnitude of the flood crest, Moorhead city engineer Bob Zimmerman told Minnesota Public Radio.
+The Red River Valley, which includes Fargo in North Dakota and Moorhead in Minnesota, had one of the snowiest winters on record.
+Heavy rain could cause the river to rise quickly, Moorhead city engineer Bob Zimmerman told Minnesota Public Radio.

-Minnesota’s Democratic Gov. Tim Walz said Thursday at a news conference that the state is ready to move funds “in a very efficient, effective manner” in response to the floods.
+Minnesota’s Democratic Gov. Tim Walz said Thursday at a news conference that the state is ready to respond with financial help for flooding if needed.

 He added that warmer temperatures and rising waters from climate change have factored into the state’s months-long preparation for the spring flooding season.